 The “Keep fit!” programme has been closely adapted to meet the challenges posed by the current shortcomings in nutritional behaviour and levels of physical activity in Polish teenagers.
-The programme, which is based on a full partnership between public administration, scientists and a public sector, has had an outstanding response, reaching out to over 8000 schools and over 6 million students.
+The programme, which is based on a full partnership between public administration, scientists and a public sector, has had an outstanding response, reaching 7200 schools and almost 9,3 million students.

 Monitoring the impact of the “Keep fit!” programme has shown that it has had a positive effect in changing the dietary habits and patterns of physical activity of children and adolescents; participants were more satisfied with their appearance, more frequently had five meals a day and more often consumed vegetables.
 In addition, 38% of participants declared they exercised regularly while 70% said they practiced sports recreationally.